Barrett Swanson

-Barrett Swanson is an American short story writer and essayist.
-He is the author of Lost in Summerland, an essay collection containing several essays previously published in magazines including The New Yorker, The New York Times Magazine, and The Paris Review.
-His work often addresses issues of being a Millennial in America with themes like mental illness and the cultural aftermath of the 2016 American presidential election.
+Barrett Swanson is an American long form journalist and essayist.
+He is the author of Lost in Summerland, an essay collection containing several essays previously published in magazines including Harper's Magazine, The New Yorker, The New York Times Magazine, The Atavist, and The Paris Review.
+Barrett Swanson’s magazine work stands out for its blend of immersive reporting, cultural critique, and personal memoir.
+As a contributing editor at Harper’s Magazine, his major essays explore subcultures, shifting American identities, and the search for meaning amid societal collapse.

 Early life and education

 Barrett Swanson was born in 1985 and grew up in Brookfield, Wisconsin, attending a Catholic high school in Waukesha, Wisconsin.
-He graduated from Loyola University in Chicago with bachelor's degrees in political science and English and received his M.F.A in creative writing from University of Wisconsin-Madison.
+He started college at the University of Minnesota, transferred to the University of California, Berkeley, and graduated from Loyola University in Chicago with bachelor's degrees in Political Science and English and received his M.F.A in creative writing from University of Wisconsin-Madison.

 Career

 Swanson is a contributing editor at Harper's Magazine and assistant professor at the University of Wisconsin-Whitewater, where he teaches courses in creative writing.